-Noelle Kowalczyk is a Research Fellow at the Independent Institute and an attorney practicing law in New York City, where she is also a member of the Federalist Society for Law and Public Policy Studies.
+Noelle Kowalczyk is a Research Fellow at the Independent Institute.
+She formerly practiced law in New York City.
+She is a member of the Federalist Society for Law and Public Policy Studies.
 She received her J.D. from the University of Buffalo, State University of New York.

 Ms. Kowalczyk served as a managing partner of Smith Valliere PLLC, which was named New York Citys Small Law Firm of the Year by SmartCEO magazine in 2015.
-Prior to joining Smith Valliere, Ms. Kowalczyk was an equity partner at Kasowitz Benson Torres & Friedman LLP in New York City, and she has an AV Preeminent Rating, which is the highest rating available from Martindale-Hubbell.
+Prior to joining Smith Valliere, Ms. Kowalczyk was an equity partner at Kasowitz Benson Torres & Friedman LLP in New York City.
+She has an AV Preeminent Rating, which is the highest rating available from Martindale-Hubbell.

 During her career, Ms. Kowalczyk has handled a wide variety of cases, including one of the largest toxic tort cases in American historya matter that settled with a related action for approximately $700 million dollars.
 Among her other high-profile representations, she represented plaintiffs in a constitutional challenge to the Regional Greenhouse Gas Initiative (RGGI), which is a cap-and-trade program concerning carbon emissions.
-Ms. Kowalczyk has substantial experience in Second Amendment and firearms-related matters, including representing a trade association of the American firearms industry in multiple multi-state tort actions.
+Ms. Kowalczyk has substantial experience in constitutional law and related litigation.

 Ms. Kowalczyk has edited several major non-fiction books including a New York Times bestseller.
 After law school, she served as a law clerk to the New York State, Appellate Division.